On the number of fuzzy subgroups of symmetric group $ S_5 $: Introduction

 \section{Introduction}

-The concept of fuzzy sets was first introduced by Zadeh in 1965(see[18]).
-The study of fuzzy algebraic structures was started with the introduction of the concept of fuzzy subgroups by Rosenfeld in 1971 ( see[17]).
+The concept of fuzzy sets was first introduced by Zadeh in 1965.
+The study of fuzzy algebraic structures was started with the introduction of the concept of fuzzy subgroups by Rosenfeld in 1971.
 Since the first paper by Rosenfeld, researchers have sought to characterize the fuzzy subgroups of various groups.\\ One of the most important problem of fuzzy theory is to classify the fuzzy subgroups of a finite groups.
 This topic has enjoyed a rapid development in the last few years .
-In our case the corresponding equivalence classes of fuzzy subgroups are closely connected to the chains of subgroups in G. As a guiding principle in determining the number of these classes, we first found the number of maximal chains of G. Note that an essential role in solving our counting problem is played again by the Inclusion-Exclusion Principle.\\ Sulaiman and Abd Ghafur [10] have counted the number of fuzzy subgroups of symmetric group $S_{2},S_{3}$ and alternating group $A_{4}$ .Sulaiman[9] have constructed the fuzzy subgroups of symmetric group $S_{4}$ using the Maximal chain method, while Tarnauceanu [16] have also computed the number of fuzzy subgroups of symmetric group $S_{4}$ by the inclusion -Exclusion Principle.
-These groups are probably the most important in group theory, because any finite group can be embedded in such a group.
+In our case the corresponding equivalence classes of fuzzy subgroups are closely connected to the chains of subgroups in $G$.
+As a guiding principle in determining the number of these classes, an essential role in solving our counting problem is computed by the Inclusion-Exclusion Principle.\\ Tarnauceanu [3] have also computed the number of fuzzy subgroups of symmetric group $S_{4}$ by the inclusion -Exclusion Principle.
+Symmetric groups are probably the most important in group theory, because any finite group can be embedded in such a group.
 They also have remarkable applications in graph theory, in enumerative combinatorics, as well as in many branches of informatics.
-The paper is organized as follows.
-In Section 2 we present some preliminary results on fuzzy subgroups .
-Section 3 deals with the maximal subgroup structure of symmetric group $ S_5 $.
-Computing the number of fuzzy subgroups of $S_{5}$ and inequalities satisfied by this number for the symmetric group $ S_n $, $ n\geq 5$, are obtained in Section 4.
-In the final section some conclusions and further research directions are indicated.